 Dr. Kathleen Hershberger (Project 3, Associate in Research) in the Meyer lab

 Dr. Zade Holloway (NBT Core, Postdoctoral Associate) in the Levin lab

-Rashmi Joglekar (Project 3) is co-advised by Joel Meyer, PhD, and Susan Murphy, PhD.
+Rashmi Joglekar (Project 3, PhD student) is co-advised by Dr. Joel Meyer and Dr. Susan Murphy

 Jordan Bailey (NBTA) did her post-doctoral research associate work with Dr. Ed Levin in the Neural and Behavioral Toxicity Assessment Core of the Superfund center.
 Jordan left the Center in 2015 and is now a Postdoctoral Research Fellow at Michigan State University.
 At Duke, she worked primarily on characterizing the functional impact of exposure to toxicants, using the small freshwater zebrafish (Danio rerio).
 With this model she was able to assess exposure-induced change on a wide range of behavioral domains.
 Jordan introduced or developed several assays for detecting behavior change in zebrafish, including those that tap social affiliation, fear and escape, and learning.
 She was primarily interested in understanding the behavioral mechanisms of toxicity and relating those to the cellular mechanisms that are emphasized in other Superfund laboratories.
 Jordan’s training is in behavioral toxicology where her dissertation work focused on Ca++ channel-dependent mechanisms of methylmercury toxicity in vivo, using a rodent model.